How to Become a Prosthetist

 What kind of training does a prosthetist need?

-Prosthetists typically need a bachelor degree in orthotics, prosthetics, or biomedical engineering.
+Prosthetists typically need a bachelor degree in orthotics and prosthetics.
 Prospective prosthetists usually complete courses in biology, chemistry, physics, engineering, applied prosthetics, and kinesiology.
 They must also complete a year long residency program that is approved by the National Commission on Orthotics and Prosthetics Education (NCOPE).
 All states require prosthetists to be certified and those that complete the residency program can take the American Board for Certification in Orthotics and Prosthetics certification examination.
 Prosthetists must stay up to date on their skills and advances in the field and must complete continuing education and certification requirements on a regular basis.

 What are the prospects for a career as a prosthetist?

-Employment of prosthetists is expected to grow about as fast as average for all professions, increasing 9% through 2016 (1).
+Employment of prosthetists is expected to grow about as fast as average for all professions, increasing 9% from 2006 to 2016 (1).
 The increasing need for prostheses and advances in technology with drive job growth.